-Section 2.3 In certain situations, you can end your membership during a Special Enrollment Period
+Section 2.4 In certain situations, you can end your membership during a Special Enrollment Period

-In certain situations, members of ATRIO Prime Rx (PPO) may be eligible to end their membership at other times of the year.
+In certain situations, you may be eligible to end your membership at other times of the year.
 This is known as a Special Enrollment Period.